dwallet-labs/dwallet-network/crates/pera-core/src/dwallet_mpc/README.md

 ### Running the Network DKG Protocol

 To run the network DKG protocol, you must configure your address as the dWallet admin address and execute the start transaction.
+The dWallet "admin" is the address that can initiate the network DKG.

 #### Configuring the Admin Address